« Are lawyers just kidding themselves about delivering true service to clients? | Main | What if you only represented clients you actually "liked"? »

 In recent years, Hull McGuire has worked to help established writers and authors turn their fiction and non-fiction works into feature films by production companies and studios in California and New York.

 Locally, in San Diego, between 1998 and 2004, I was an active member or officer of the Rancho Bernardo Planning Board, a land use and zoning board chartered by the City and County of San Diego, and serving a community of 45,000.
-In 2004, I was a primary fundraiser in San Diego for Wesley Clark For President, and was elected a Clark delegate to the Democratic National Convention.
+In 2004, I was a primary fundraiser in San Diego for Wesley Clark For President, and was elected a Clark delegate to the Democratic National Convention (which of course lasted for about a week).

 I live mainly in Rancho Bernardo, California.
 I'm interested in U.S politics, the workings of the new European Parliament, the histories of England and France, Ellen Bry, Parker Posey, Sarah Silverman, Annabeth Gish, travel, running, fishing and airports that make sense.